 If you take great care of your extensions and go in for consistent refills, you can keep your lash extensions forever.
 Remember that while lash extensions are probably safe, research is limited.
 We don’t know if there are any long-term repercussions to wearing extensions 24/7 for years and years.

 How long do professionally applied eyelashes last?

 Professionally applied lash extensions can last anywhere from 3 to 6 weeks, depending on your natural lash cycle, aftercare, and the skill of your technician.

 Is it worth having eyelash extensions?

-Lash extensions can get pretty expensive, but if you don’t enjoy applying mascara every day, their effect might be worth it.
+Lash extensions can get expensive, but if you don’t enjoy applying mascara daily, their effect might be worth it.
 At Lilac St., our gorgeous DIY lash extensions give the same dramatic effects as professional extensions but are significantly more affordable.